 If you needs more help to find a suitable place, we offer a free brokerage service.
 For more on this, please contact:

-Parents and carers of two year olds should be provided with a short written summary, or progress check about their child's development,.
-For more detail on progress checks, read: 2 year old progress check: a parent's guide [PDF 411KB] .
+Parents and carers of two year olds should be provided with a short written summary, or progress check about their child's development.
+For more detail on progress checks, please read: 2 year old progress check: a parent's guide [PDF 411KB] .

-Your child will be offered a 'Two Year Old Integrated Review'.
+Your child will be offered a 'Two year old Integrated Review'.
 This brings together the thoughts of you (the parent), your health visitor and your childcare provider (if your child has one).
 This will make sure that:

 - your child's progress, the things they can do well and anything they may need extra support with is recorded;

 - your child can start to access the services they need to meet their individual needs.

 For more detail on this review, please read: Two year old integrated review [PDF 282KB] .